There’s more to the story of Gen Z and religion.

 Publish, report, and share.

-We will generate new core frameworks for flourishing that will truly engage youth and young adults.
-Imagine the possibilities: young people being engaged from well-researched modes of connection across all faith traditions and spiritual leanings!
+We generated new core frameworks for flourishing that truly engaged youth and young adults.
+Imagine the possibilities: young people being engaged through well-researched modes of connection across all faith traditions and spiritual leanings.

 About Lilly Endowment: Lilly Endowment Inc. is an Indianapolis-based, private philanthropic foundation created in 1937 by J.K.
 Lilly Sr. and sons J.K.
 Jr. and Eli through gifts of stock in their pharmaceutical business, Eli Lilly and Company.
 While those gifts remain the financial bedrock of the Endowment, the Endowment is a separate entity from the company, with a distinct governing board, staff and location.
 In keeping with the founders’ wishes, the Endowment supports the causes of community development, education and religion and maintains a special commitment to its hometown, Indianapolis, and home state, Indiana.